 Association for Legal Intervention invites you for an ONLINE free training course for migrants ,,Work legally", available in Polish, Russian and English.
 The course involves legal aspects of staying and

-A father of four, who was successfully re-socialized is not a threat to public security or safety eight years after the commitment of crimes.
-Hiss deportation would be an unjustified interference in his right to a family life.
+A father of four, who was successfully re-socialized, is not a threat to public security or safety eight years after the commitment of crimes.
+His deportation would be an unjustified interference in his right to a family life.

 The Head of the Office for Foreigners agreed and granted humanitarian stay to our client.
 He committed crimes more than 8 years ago, he had been successfully reformed and during his probation period he complied with his obligations.
 Additionally, after his early parole he did not violate public order, he was very critical of the crimes he had committed and regrets having committed them.
 The migrants has flawless neighbor’s opinion and supports his family.
 All those circumstances led to the conclusion that he no longer poses a threat to public safety and security, and that his deportation would be an unjustified interference in his family life.

-The Association participated in the proceedings as the social organization.
+The Association participated in the proceedings as the civil society organization.
 The Association was represented by an attorney-at-law Małgorzata Jaźwińska.